Great Pyrenees Lifespan

 The Great Pyrenees has an average lifespan of 10-12 yrs.
 Larger breeds tend to have shorter lifespans, but proper care can help your Great Pyrenees live to the upper end of this range.

-With a typical weight of 85-160 lbs and lifespan of 10-12 yrs, the Great Pyrenees requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 85-160 lbs and lifespan of 10-12 yrs, the Great Pyrenees benefits from care tailored to its physical and behavioral profile.
 Few breeds combine calm composure with the Great Pyrenees's distinctive character quite so effectively.

 Factors Affecting Longevity